 - If you have a spouse, but no children or other relatives, your spouse will get everything.

-- If you have a spouse, and children, your spouse will receive £125,000 outright, plus a life interest in half of what’s over.
-Your children will receive outright the remaining half of what is over above the £125,000, and the other half on the death of your spouse.
+- If you have a spouse, and children, your spouse will receive £250,000 outright, plus a life interest in half of what’s over.
+Your children will receive outright the remaining half of what is over above the £250,000, and the other half following your death.

 - If you are not married, but have children, your partner will get nothing, and everything will be divided between the children.